 A good angler doesn’t need patience.
 He needs persistence.

-I forget who said this to me, and for that I apologize.
-But the message has endured.
-It’s a guiding theme for me, not just on the water, but in everyday life.
+This is a guiding theme I’ve taken up, not just on the water, but in everyday life.
 The distinction between the two states of patience and persistence is a maxim that carries over, well beyond the river.

 In some ways they are opposites.
 Patience is waiting for something to happen.
 And persistence is making something happen.